 Acacia recognises and understands the feelings of anxiety, distress, and concern many people may be experiencing in relation to the coronavirus (COVID-19) pandemic.
 With the number of COVID-19 cases growing every day, these emotional reactions are increasing.

-Here are some valuable tip sheets you may wish to share with your staff.
-However, we remind you to continue referring to the official sources when determining the best course of action.
+It is important that we understand the impact on our mental health, particularly for those susceptible to stress and anxiety.
+This is why we have developed some valuable tip sheets you can share with your staff.
+However, we remind you to refer to official sources when determining the best course of action.

-Acacia EAP recognises and understands the feelings of anxiety, distress and concern many people may be experiencing in relation to the coronavirus (COVID-19) and offers the following wellbeing advice.
+Acacia EAP recognises and understands the feelings of anxiety, distress, and concern many people may be experiencing because of the coronavirus (COVID-19).
+For support, we offer the following wellbeing advice.

 News of the Coronavirus (COVID-19) pandemic is everywhere, including in our schools and playgrounds.
-Our children and young people may worry more when kept in the dark or rely on sources of information from their peers and social media which may not be accurate.
+Our children and young people may worry more when kept in the dark.

 Businesses are required to identify hazards, and their associated risks, in the workplace and take reasonable action to eliminate or minimise risk.

 Spending an increased amount at home, with limited social contact, can take a toll on our mental health.
 Extended periods at home can cause feelings of boredom and loneliness.

 As a manager or leader in a workplace, our staff look to us for guidance, support, and reassurance, particularly during times of heightened stress or change.
 Managers can play a vital role in a team’s recovery from a crisis.